-* Nikkei on the rise as yen falls, dollar gains on Fed speculation
+* Nikkei on the rise as yen falls, dollar gains on Fed

 * China money rates ease after PBOC floods market with cash